Graffiti My Soul: Background and composition

 "Graffiti My Soul" was originally written for Britney Spears in sessions for her fourth studio album In the Zone (2003).
 Brian Higgins told The Observer in 2004 that Spears' record company Jive Records loved "Graffiti My Soul," but Spears' people felt that the song needed more of a chorus.
 Higgins said that they wanted "essentially Sound of the Underground 2."
 Group member Cheryl described Spears' version as "strange," adding that it was not fully mixed.
 She said that Spears sang it in "that really strange voice and it freaked me out."

 The song contains a sample of Dutch musician Peplab's 2001 track "It's Not the Drug."
 According to a post on his website, Higgins visited Amsterdam and asked permission to sample the main guitar riff of "It's Not the Drug" for Girls Aloud.

 The track begins with Nadine Coyle delivering the line "Spiked heels and skintight jeans, I've got a fist full of love that's coming your way, baby," before introducing the guitar riff sampled from Peplab.
 "Graffiti My Soul" includes stuttered rapping and spoken verses.
 The song avoids the typical AABA form and verse-chorus form present in most contemporary pop music.

 Release

 "Graffiti My Soul" was originally intended to be the fifth and final single from What Will the Neighbours Say?, coinciding with the What Will the Neighbours Say...?
 Tour, but it was canceled so that Girls Aloud could focus on recording their third studio album Chemistry (2005).
 In January 2008, Cheryl stated that if there was an album track she would have like to release as a single, it would be "Graffiti My Soul".

 In 2012, Girls Aloud fans selected "Graffiti My Soul" to be one of ten songs included on the deluxe edition bonus disc of their greatest hits collection Ten.
-The song has been performed on two of Girls Aloud's concert tours, 2005's What Will the Neighbours Say...?
-Tour and 2007's The Greatest Hits Tour.
+The song has been performed on three of Girls Aloud's concert tours, 2005's What Will the Neighbours Say...?
+Tour, 2007's The Greatest Hits Tour and 2024's The Girls Aloud Show.